GluuFederation/flex/admin-ui/docs/architecture.md

 ## Inside `plugins/`: the features

-Each plugin is a self-contained feature with its own `components/`, `redux/` (if it needs Redux state), `helper/`, `hooks/`, `types/`, and a top-level `plugin-metadata.ts` that registers the plugin's routes, reducers, and sagas with the host.
+Each plugin is a self-contained feature with its own `components/`, `redux/` (if it needs Redux state), `helper/`, `hooks/`, `types/`, and a top-level `plugin-metadata.ts` that registers the plugin's routes, reducers, and listeners with the host.

 | Plugin            | What it covers                                                                             |
 | ----------------- | ------------------------------------------------------------------------------------------ |